The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 consumer process has mapped it.

-Shared data is mapped read-only.
+Shared data is mapped read-only, preventing corruption of the shared region.
 Mutations are always local — R’s copy-on-write mechanism ensures other processes continue reading the original shared data:

 X[1] <- 0) materializes just that vector into a private